-Katy is a litigator in Mishcon's Private department, specialising in commercial litigation predominantly for individuals and their businesses and families.
+Katy is a Managing Associate in Mishcon's Private department and Head of the Politics and Law Group.
+Katy specialises in political disputes and commercial litigation predominantly for individuals and their businesses and families.
 Katy regularly advises clients on complex, high-stakes international litigation, deploying creative legal strategies to achieve her clients' specific objectives.

 In particular, Katy advises clients in relation to judicial review claims, fraud, commercial litigation and arbitration, reputation management (including defamation and harassment) and human rights.
 Katy's breadth of experience ensures that she is well-placed to devise creative solutions to meet the needs of private clients in their wider personal and business lives.

 Katy has been at the forefront of high profile legal cases.
 In particular, Katy acted for Gina Miller in her successful judicial review claim against the Government, arguing that Article 50 could not be triggered without the express authorisation of Parliament.
-Katy also made legal precedent by securing the first "fake news" injunction.
+Katy also made legal precedent by securing the first "fake news" injunction, acted for Margaret Hodge MP in her dispute with the Labour Party in the summer of 2018 and acted for the Jewish Labour Movement in relation to the investigation by the EHRC into Antisemitism within the Labour Party.

 - Acting for Gina Miller in the High Court claim and Supreme Court appeal against the Government, successfully arguing that it was unconstitutional for the Government to trigger Article 50 without an authorising Act of Parliament.
 The case was of legal and political significance, and is widely considered to be the most important constitutional law case in over 150 years.